Sam-Max/rcmltb/README.md

      **Notes**: Must add **token.pickle** file directly to root for cloning to work.
 You can use /config command to add from bot.

    - LEECH
      - `LEECH_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
 Default is `2GB` for non premium account or `4GB` if your account is premium
+     - `USER_SESSION_STRING`: Pyrogram session string for batch commands and to upload using your telegram account (needed for telegram premium upload).
+To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: When using string session, you have to use with supergroup not with bot and have to use along with DUMP_CHAT variable.
+You can also use batch commands without string session, but you can't save messages from restricted private channels.
       - `DUMP_CHAT`: Chat ID.
 Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/supergroup id.
-        - `USER_SESSION_STRING`: Pyrogram session string for batch commands and to download/upload using your telegram account (needed for telegram premium upload).
-To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session, you have to use with supergroup not bot.
+You have to use along with USER_SESSION_STRING variable.
      - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`

    - MEGA
      - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from Mega SDK Page
      - `MEGA_EMAIL_ID`: E-Mail ID used to sign up on mega.nz for using premium account
      - `MEGA_PASSWORD`: Password for mega.nz account

    - RSS
      - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Default is `900` in sec. `Str`
      - `RSS_COMMAND`: Choose command for the desired action. `Str`
      - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 Add `-100` before channel id. `Str`
      - `RSS_USER_SESSION_STRING`: To send rss links from your telegram account.
 To generate session string use this command `python3 generate_string_session.py`. `Str`. **NOTE**: Don't use same session string as `USER_SESSION_STRING`.
      - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` are required, otherwise rss commands will not work.
 You must use bot in group.
 You can also add the bot to a channel and link this channel to group so messages sent by bot to channel will be forwarded to group without using `RSS_USER_STRING_SESSION`.

    - qBittorrent
      - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be http://myip, where myip is the IP/Domain(public).
 If you have chosen port other than 80 so write it in this format http://myip:port (http and not https).
 Str
      - `SERVER_PORT`: Port.
 Str
      - `WEB_PINCODE`: If empty or False means no more pincode required while qbit web selection.
 Bool Qbittorrent NOTE: If your facing ram exceeded issue then set limit for MaxConnecs, decrease AsyncIOThreadsCount in qbittorrent config and set limit of DiskWriteCacheSize to 32

    - Torrent Search
      - `SEARCH_API_LINK`: Search api app link.
 Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py). `Str`
      - `SEARCH_LIMIT`: Search limit for search api, limit for each site.
 Default is zero. `Str`
      - `SEARCH_PLUGINS`: List of qBittorrent search plugins (github raw links). `Str`
      - Supported Sites:
      >1337x, Piratebay, Nyaasi, Torlock, Torrent Galaxy, Zooqle, Kickass, Bitsearch, MagnetDL, Libgen, YTS, Limetorrent, TorrentFunk, Glodls, TorrentProject and YourBittorrent

    - Private Files
      - `YT_COOKIES_URL`: Youtube authentication cookies.
 Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 Use gist raw link and remove commit id from the link, so you can edit it from gists only. `Str`

 3. **Deploying on VPS Using Docker**